 • Do not be too choosy.
 Special requests aren’t common so do not, for instance, attempt to order a dish’s vegetarian version.

 Things To Do

 • Study as much of the Czech culture and language as you can.
-Your position, from a Czech person’s point of view, is bolstered significantly in the event that you display some interest in their culture.
+From a Czech person’s perspective, your position is bolstered significantly if you display some interest in their culture.

 • Attempt to understand Czech dry humour and sarcasm.
-Czechs can make jokes out of almost any circumstance, and this can come across as a bit harsh sometimes.
-Don’t be too sensitive, and do not over-react to any light hearted banter.
+Czechs can make jokes out of almost any circumstance, which can sometimes come across as a bit harsh.
+Don’t be too sensitive, and do not over-react to any light-hearted banter.

 • Don’t forget the name-days and birthdays of any Czech colleagues you have.
 These are both deemed to be important.
 Also, be familiar with the (semi) formalities that Czech people use.
 These two events mean you have to buy them a card or a token gift.
 At the very least, you should get them a drink along with a handshake and an expression of good wishes for their future luck, happiness and health.